ROCm/Experimental_ROC/distro_install_scripts/Ubuntu/Ubuntu_16.04/src_install/README.md

     - `b / --build_only`
        - This will force the script to only **B**uild the software, but not to install or package it.
 This can be useful when trying to make code modifications or debug builds.
 This flag cannot be set with `-g / --get_code_only`.
     - `-g / --get_code_only`
        - This tells the script to only **G**et the code for this component, but not to do any of the build or install steps.
 The data will be stored into the directory specified by the `-s / --source_dir` argument.
-If `-s` is not set when `-g` iss set, the script will fail since there is nowhere to store the code.
+If `-s` is not set when `-g` is set, the script will fail since there is nowhere to store the code.
 Cannot be passed in with `-b / --build_only`.
  - Options for configuring the build and installation:
     - `-d / --debug {#}`
         - This sets the **D**ebug level to build the ROCm software with.
 The default is "0", which is release mode with symbols stripped.
 "1" includes debug symbols and compiler optimizations.
 "2" is no compiler optimizations and with debug symbols.